cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 Cypress offers **automatic configuration** for supported front-end frameworks and bundlers.

-For first-time setup of React of Vue apps, we strongly recommend using automatic configuration to create all of the necessary configuration files.
+For first-time setup of React or Vue apps, we strongly recommend using automatic configuration to create all of the necessary configuration files.

 ### Automatic Configuration Setup